KudoAI/chatgpt.js/docs/README.md

     }],
 ```

-4. In scripts that use `chatgpt.js` (foreground or background), structure like so:
+4. In scripts that use `chatgpt.js` (foreground/background alike), structure like so:
 ```js
 (async () => {
     const { chatgpt } = await import(chrome.runtime.getURL('lib/chatgpt.js'));